- Start date: 1 September 2017

 - Funder: BBSRC

-- Primary investigator: Dr Richard Blackburn
+- Primary investigator: Professor Richard Blackburn

 Keracol is a highly innovative small company developing natural chemical technologies.